sochikenny/Date-Night.github.io/README.md

 # Manhattan Munchies App

 This is a simple web application that can be useful to anyone who's new to Manhattan and wants to find good food spots.
+This application is powered by Zomato API.

 ## Live Site